HMS Plumper (1807): Career

 Also around the middle of July an American privateer captured William, of Bristol, Hare, master, off Cape Sable.
 Indian recaptured William and took her into Halifax.
 Whether William was one of Fair Trader's prizes or not is an open question.
 A report in LL stated that Indian had captured Fair Trader, Argus, and a third American privateer.

 LL reported that Indian and Plumper had captured six American privateers.
 Separately, it reported that Plumper had recaptured Fanny, from Glasgow, which the American privateer Teazer had captured.
 Fanny, Colston, master, had been sailing from Clyde to New Brunswick.
 Plumper sent her into Halifax.

 On 6 July Plumper captured Samuel, Stanton, master, which had been sailing from Oporto.
 Plumper took out $5300 and permitted Samuel to proceed.
 Samuel arrived at Boston on 11 July.

 On 17 July Plumper captured the American privateer schooner Argus.
 Argus was armed with one gun and had a crew of 23 men.

 The next day Plumper captured the American privateer Friendship, of one gun and eight men.

 LL reported on 15 September 1812 that Plumper had detained the sloop Margaret, from Liverpool, but that an American privateer had retaken Margaret and taken her into Portland.

 Fate

 Plumper was wrecked on 5 December 1812 while en route to Halifax with £70,000 in specie for the purchase of arms for the military in St John.
-She struck on the ledges off Dipper Harbour in the Bay of Fundy and sank immediately with the loss of the specie and 42 of the 60 people on board, consisting both of crew and passengers.
+She struck on the ledges off Dipper Harbour in the Bay of Fundy and sank immediately with the loss of the specie and 42-45 of the 60 people on board, consisting both of crew and passengers.
 Bray and all his officers were among the men drowned.

+The HMS Bream and sloop Brunswicker attended the wreck the following day to assist in recover and pick up survivors, but no mention was made of whether they recovered the $30,000 in gold and silver leading to centuries of rumors of lost treasure at the wreck site.

 LL reported the loss on 8 January 1813.